Sustainable tourism: This is how we protect the environment from the consequences!

 Erfahren Sie, wie der Tourismus Deutschlands zur Wirtschaft beiträgt und gleichzeitig Umweltbelastungen verursacht.

-Learn how Germany's tourism contributes to the economy and at the same time causes environmental pollution.
-(Symbolbild/ER)
+Find out how Germany's tourism contributes to the economy and at the same time causes environmental pollution.

 Sustainable tourism: This is how we protect the environment from the consequences!

-Deutschland - Tourism plays a key role in travelers and the economy in Germany.
-Every year, around 70 million longer trips, which last at least five days, are undertaken by German residents.
-In addition, the German tourism industry contributed significantly to the economy at around 100 billion euros, which corresponds to 4.4 percent of gross value added.
-Interestingly, 2.9 million workers in the tourism sector were employed in the same year.
-Worldwide, tourism offers every eleventh person a job.
+Tourism plays a key role for travelers and the economy in Germany.
+Every year, around 70 million long trips lasting at least five days are undertaken by German residents.
+In addition, the German tourism industry contributed significantly to the national economy in 2016 with around 100 billion euros, which corresponds to 4.4 percent of gross value added.
+Interestingly, in the same year, 2.9 million people were employed in the tourism sector.
+Tourism provides a job for one in eleven people worldwide.

-Due to its extensive importance, tourism also has a noticeable impact on the environment.
-This includes the high primary energy consumption, climate -damaging emissions, noise emissions and the impairment of biodiversity.
-These challenges are not only recognized by experts, but are also part of the agenda of the Federal Environment Agency, which would like to specify the environmental impacts of tourism more detail and recommend suitable measures to reduce.
-An investigation from 2002 appreciated the environmental impact, but there is no current quantitative surveys.
+However, due to its far-reaching importance, tourism also has a noticeable impact on the environment.
+These include high primary energy consumption, climate-damaging emissions, noise emissions and the impairment of biodiversity.
+These challenges are not only recognized by experts, but are also part of the agenda of the Federal Environment Agency, which would like to specify the environmental impacts of tourism in more detail and recommend suitable measures to reduce them.
+A 2002 study estimated environmental impacts qualitatively, but current quantitative surveys are lacking.

-One of the greatest challenges is the emissions of carbon dioxide (CO2), especially through tourist traffic, with air travel playing a crucial role.
-In addition to CO2, these also cause other emissions that have an even higher climate effectiveness.
-In view of the changed framework conditions due to climate change, it is of great importance for the tourism industry to adapt and to develop strategies to reduce harmful environmental impacts.
+One of the biggest challenges is carbon dioxide (CO2) emissions, particularly from tourist traffic, with air travel playing a crucial role.
+In addition to CO2, these also cause other emissions that have an even greater impact on the climate.
+Given the changing conditions due to climate change, it is of great importance for the tourism industry to adapt and develop strategies to reduce the harmful environmental impacts.

 2006 351.2